konovalov-aleks/reSL/README.md

 ~95% done

-**You can try the live demo here: https://konovalov-aleks.github.io/** (but it works much worse than the native version, in development)
+**You can try the live demo here: https://konovalov-aleks.github.io/**

+(but it doesn't work as smoothly as the native version)

 TODO
 1. Consctruction mode (WIP)